-Kansas RN to BSN Programs - Information + Rankings for 2020
+Best RN to BSN Programs in Kansas (Online & Campus) – 2021 Rankings

 RN to BSN programs in Kansas are designed to help you further your career as an RN by building upon your existing knowledge and work experience.
 Once completed, you may choose to work in a leadership, management, or research position, or you may even decide to go on to pursue a graduate degree in KS.
 These programs are available in several schools across the state – and in several unique formats – allowing them to fit your busy schedule and life.
 There are 11 schools in Kansas offering RN to BSN programs, and we have ranked the top five to help you make the best decision to further your education and career.